carolgilabert/carols-blog/src/pages/blog/ffconf-2018/index.md

 [Jo Franchetti](https://twitter.com/ThisIsJoFrank) kicked us off with a lovely talk on mentoring.
 She highlighted the myriad benefits for both mentor and mentee.
 Teaching others will help cement your own knowledge, and it will make your knowledge useful.
 Answering questions also increases your reserves of patience.
-She also gave us tips on how to do better when mentoring: it’s very important to avoid assumed knowledge syndrome.
-On this subject, she left us with a powerful quote:
+She gave us tips on how to do better when mentoring: it’s very important to avoid assumed knowledge syndrome.
+She left us a powerful quote:

 > Assume zero knowledge and infinite intelligence.

-On the mentee side, she advised we stop worrying about not knowing things, and used that energy to learn new things.
+From the mentee point of view, she advised we stop worrying about not knowing things, and used that energy to learn new things.

 ![Perfection is unnecessary, impossible to achieve and harmful to promote](/images/ffconf-2018/mentoring_slide.jpg)